the-best-flash/CSharpMiner/README.md

 Error Logging
 ===

-With the "-log" parameter you can control where the program outputs error logs.
+With the "-log" parameter you can control where the program logs errors.
 By default, it will log to err.log in the current working directory.

 If you run into a bug the error log can help me debug it.
 There will also be an error log with "_secondary" appended to the file name. (ex. err._secondary.log) This contains a log of almost every exception thrown by the program and can be quite large if you run into a lot of errors.
 You should only submit this file in a bug report if I need more context.